 The exact trimming and shaping process will differ slightly depending on your particular beard style, but the main difference is how much hair you’ll be trimming off.

 For this reason, we’ll just stick to the basics of how the trimming should be done, on the understanding that you’ll read up on the exact process for your particular beard style.

 How to Trim a Beard with Scissors

-As mentioned before, scissors are best for long beards or when you’re looking to take off a large amount of hair before doing the final trimming with clippers, as most men aren’t skilled enough to do the finer shaping work with scissors.
+As mentioned before, scissors are best for thick beards and long beards, or when you’re looking to take off a large amount of hair before doing the final trimming with clippers, as most men aren’t skilled enough to do the finer shaping work with scissors.